neuranna/annaivanova/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Neuroscience of language and cognition
-  - World knowledge in large language models
+  - The link between language and world knowledge in humans and in AI models
+  - Inner speech

 # Education to show in About widget
 education: